justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_court.md

 _Court Mages are sociable arcanists who typically hold civic positions.
 They may be advisors to kings, tribal shamans, notable professors, or others whose knowledge is held in high esteem._

+#### Well-Rounded

+When you take this archetype at 2nd level, you learn two cantrips chosen from any spell list.

 #### Learned

 At 2nd level, you gain proficiency with two skills from the following list: Arcana, History, Nature, Medicine, Religion.
 Choose one skill from the list that you are proficient in.
 Your proficiency bonus with that skill is doubled.

-#### Well-Rounded

-When you take this archetype at 2nd level, you learn three cantrips chosen from any spell list.

 #### Rhetorical Technique